Farooq Azam, Professor of Marine Biology, Scripps, CMBB

 Dr. Azam is a marine microbial ecologist with wide-ranging interests including microbial geochemistry, biochemical adaptations of marine bacteria, the role of bacteria in marine food webs and marine bacteriophages.
 His group sequenced the first marine genome, a bacteriophage, and has investigated the role of bacteria and their enzymes in degradation of marine particles.
 His group is studying how antibiotic production by particle-associated bacteria influence species diversity on marine particles.
 His group is also currently working in collaboration with TPMB member Bartlett, on an NIAID funded project to investigate colonization of marine plankton by Vibrio cholerae, a major human pathogen.

-- Katherine Barbeau, Professor of Marine Chemistry, Scripps, CMBB
+Katherine Barbeau, Professor of Marine Chemistry, Scripps, CMBB [ website ]

 Dr. Barbeau is a chemist interested in the geochemical cycling of bioactive trace metals in the ocean.
 One particular area of focus is in the cycling of iron, and how iron speciation and chemistry are modified by biological and photochemical processes.
 Her work has revealed the role that protistan grazers play in mobilizing iron associated with particles in marine systems, and her lab is currently investigating the role of tunicate grazers in transforming colloidal and particle-associated race elements.
 Other projects in the lab involve studies of iron-organic speciation and iron uptake by marine phytoplankton and bacteria, integrating chemical and biological studies to determine the factors that affect iron bioavailability.
 Barbeau collaborates with TPMB member Haygood on iron acquisition by the marine cyanobacterium Trichodesmium.

 Douglas Bartlett, Professor of Marine Biology, Scripps, CMBB